 I suggest going to the park early in the morning from Schiphol to avoid the roaring crowd and take nice pictures with the beautiful nature – the garden opens as early as 8 am.
 If you stay close to Schiphol, you are already closer to the garden than the other visitors in Amsterdam.

-The best time to view the tulips would be mid-end of April, so make sure you are there during the good season.
+The best time to view the tulips would be the mid-end of April, so make sure you are there during the good season.
 Keukenhof has a bit of everything for visitors not only to relax and take photos but also to understand more about Netherlands history and culture.
 Try on a clog, climb up a windmill, greet the helpers dressed in traditional Dutch dresses, look at the old clocks… The garden has an exciting array of features that you could make a day out of your travel itinerary.
 The garden also has a mindful and well-designed arrangement of flowers in different settings, the walking trails also have a windmill, canals, pavilions, flower-arrangement exhibits, with heart-warming farm barn animals roaming in the fields.

 Keukenhof website, check out here.